umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/README.md

 ---
-title: How-To Guides
 description: How-to Guides on how to perform specific tasks in Vendr, the eCommerce solution for Umbraco
 ---

+# How-to Guides

 In this section we will provide a series of How-To Guides, showcasing how to perform specific task within Vendr.

-<work-in-progress></work-in-progress>